 Group subscriptions play an important role in giving the public media field a broad-based meeting place for radio and TV, big and small stations and independents, content curators and producers, broadcast or multiplatform or online-only, digital natives and veterans, development and content officers, policymakers, technologists and CFOs.

-Since the recession of 2008, Current has stopped setting a minimum number of copies based on staffing, though we may suggest a fair and useful number.
-As a nonprofit (we are now operated by American University School of Communication) we still need community support.
+As a nonprofit (operated by American University School of Communication) we still need community support.
 Advertising alone is not adequate to sustain and improve our independent reporting, especially in a small professional community, and we have no guaranteed ongoing grant or university support.

 How group subs benefit you and the field

 You get a better Current than the for-profit publishing marketplace would provide, at the lowest possible cost per reader.
 For a relatively small, nonprofit field the size of public broadcasting, the economics of trade publishing ordinarily would dictate a less substantial periodical with a smaller reporting staff or a vastly higher price per copy.

 Group subscriptions help change these economic facts of life.
 You get timely, comprehensive coverage at a lower per-copy price.
 Discounts start at $59.50 per subscription when you order two or more (15% less than our single copy price) and get larger depending on volume.

 Your staff — from senior managers to entry level — gets direct access to a professional development resource that keeps them current with their field nationwide.

 Subscribing stations look on Current as an employee benefit that pays dividends to the institution as well.